PostalPortal/PostalPoint_Plugins/README.md

 * `getPluginFolder(pluginName)`: Get the filesystem path to a plugin's folder.
   If used without arguments, gets the root plugin storage folder.
 * `f7`: The Framework7 app instance for PostalPoint's entire UI, created by `new Framework7()`.
 See https://framework7.io/docs/app for details.
 Be very careful.
+* `eventbus`: A [Framework7 event bus](https://framework7.io/docs/events#events-bus) that parts of PostalPoint broadcast on.
+See docs/Events.md for details.

 #### Barcode